AlexaKelley/AlexaKelley/_pages/about.md

 path: /about/
 type: pages
 ---
-My name is Alexa Kelley and I am a information security professional with a diverse background.
+My name is Alexa Kelley and I am an information security professional with a complex background.
 Presently I am working as a Security Engineer.
-I have a focus in DevOps infrastructure and incident response.
-I am working on transitioning into leadership to better support my goals of diversity and ethics in tech.
+I have a focus in DevOps infrastructure and incident response.  am working on moving into leadership to better support my long term goals of diversity and ethics in tech.

-# Why did you make this site?
-1. It is regularly expected for those looking to enter into the field of leadership to have a public presence.
-I have created this blog in part to help address that expectation.
-2. I have thoughts on the tech industry that I would like to share that don't fit conveniently into the microblogging form factor.

-# What is your professional philosophy?
+# My professional philosophy
 1. People > Technology/Tools.
 People deserve to be treated with respect and dignity.
 Similarly just because something that a person does _can_ be replaced with technology does not always mean it _should_ be.
-2. We have a responsibility as an industry to engage with creating more effective regulation for corporations.
-This is both a personal and group responsibility.
+2. We have a responsibility as an industry to engage with our organizations for creating more effective regulation for corporations.
+This also includes standing against anti-regulatory attempts lobbying by companies.
-3. As engineers we have a direct responsibility for upholding ethical usage of technology, even in the face of pressure.
+3. Emergent theory is an essential component to the proper analysis and remediation of systemic problems.